Float-Capital/hardhat-nft-minter/README.md

 # Mint NFT scripts

-Tool intended for minting NFT's on polygon with oz & hardhat
+Tool intended for minting NFTs on polygon with oz & hardhat

 ## Scripts